All projects are hand crafted by Allen, using furniture grade hardwoods, stained and distressed (optional) and finished with a protective varnish.

-Maple is the standard for high quality cabinets but also works well for floating shelves and some furniture.
-Maple has a light wispy grain and lighter coloring that shifts any stains to the lighter end.
-It works really well for grey tones when you want to minimize red and yellow tones.
-Pricing is similar to Oak.
+Maple is the standard for high quality cabinets but also works well for floating shelves and some furniture when a light finish is desired.
+Maple has a light, wispy grain and coloring that shifts any stains to the lighter end.
+It works really well for grey tones and when you want to minimize red tones.
+Mid tier pricing and adds $100-$200 per item.

 Walnut Everyone loves walnut, but it is one of the most expensive North American lumbers commonly available.
 It has beautiful dark grain, very durable, and has gorgeous coloring.
-It's almost worth it. ha!
+Typically adds about $200-$500 per item.

 Cherry is a beautiful, hard wood and used to be the standard for custom furniture but went out of style because of the traditional stains that made it turn very red.
 New low VOC stains and varnish options give it an updated, modern look.
 Beautiful grain, medium tone and priced between maple and white oak.

 Mantels | Floating Shelves | Cabinets | About | Contact